banhbio/hedera/README.md

 ## Concern
 I donot care any licences yet (hmms and modefied viralrecall scripts etc.).
-At least, hmm file should be replaced by us.
+~~At least, hmm file should be replaced by us.~~
+The original sources of the hmm files were confirmed.
 Please make sure before this page become public.